-Figure 12: Relationship Between Change in Commute Cost and Sector Choice to study this we focus on the eastern-most neighborhood of Medellin, which saw the largest decline in average commute times.
-Figure 13 shows the change in the probability of committing a crime by destination conditional on becoming a criminal and living in this neighborhood.
+So far, we have discussed the extensive margin of sector choice.
+We now explore the intensive margin of crime by focusing on the destination decisions conditional on sector and origin.
+That is, we explore the effect of the reduction in commute times in the probability of committing crime by destinations for one particular origin.
+In order to study this we focus on the eastern-most neighborhood of Medellin, which saw the largest decline in average commute times.
+The right panel of Figure 8 shows the change in the probability of committing a crime by destination conditional on becoming a criminal and living in this neighborhood.